Yvonne Navarro: Buffyverse

-Other novels
+Other tie-ins

-She has written numerous media tie-in novels, including Elektra, Species, Species II, Aliens: Music of the Spears, Ultraviolet, Elektra, and the first Hellboy.
+She has written a number of media tie-in novels, including Elektra, Species, Species II, Aliens: Music of the Spears, Ultraviolet, and the first Hellboy.
 Her most recent original tie-in novel was Supernatural: The Usual Sacrifices, published by Titan Books on June 27, 2017.

 Short stories and artwork

 She contributed the story "Meet Me on the Other Side" to the collection The Children of Cthulhu.
 She has had well over a hundred other short stories published in small press magazines and professional anthologies.
 A number of her black and white illustrations also appeared in small press magazines in the 1990s.